mahabhu/CSE471_assignment/review2.md

 ---

 ## Opportunities for Improvement

+### **1. Better High Level Comprehension**
+While it is somewhat suited for intermediate to advanced reader, it is far from comprehensible or easy for a person with non-technical background to read and get the gist idea.
+It can be explained as if a high school student is being introduced.

-### **1. Expand on Graphormer’s Challenges**
+### **2. Expand on Graphormer’s Challenges**
-Provide a balanced view by elaborating on potential drawbacks, such as computational complexity or training resource requirements.
+Can provide a balanced view by elaborating on potential drawbacks, such as computational complexity or training resource requirements.

-### **2. Deeper Comparative Analysis**
+### **3. Deeper Comparative Analysis**
-Include a more detailed comparison of Graphormer with traditional GNNs and other Transformer-based models across different datasets and tasks.
+Should include a more detailed comparison of Graphormer with traditional GNNs and other Transformer-based models across different datasets and tasks.

-### **3. Targeted Insights for Practitioners**
+### **4. Targeted Insights for Practitioners**
-Offer actionable insights for practitioners, such as scenarios where Graphormer would be the most effective or strategies to mitigate its limitations.
+Can offer actionable insights for practitioners, such as scenarios where Graphormer would be the most effective or strategies to mitigate its limitations.

-### **4. Interactive Content**
+### **5. Interactive Content**
-Add links to code repositories, datasets, or interactive examples for readers to experiment with Graphormer themselves.
+Can add links to code repositories, datasets, or interactive examples for readers to experiment with Graphormer themselves.

 ---